-Skills tested How to practise these skills Reading for the main ideas or the purpose Practise summarising the gist of texts or paragraphs, eg students choose from several options to decide which summary best fits the text or paragraph.
-Reading carefully for facts or information Practise scanning texts for specific information - for example to complete a table of facts and figures.
-Reading carefully for details, summarising what you have read Use gap-fill exercises to practise completing sentences.
+Skills tested How to practise these skills Reading for the main ideas or the purpose Identify the genre of texts by looking at the style and layout as well as the language - for example how does text from a newspaper look different from an advert?
+What kind of words do they use?
+Practise summarising the gist of texts or paragraphs, eg students choose from several options to decide which summary best fits the text or paragraph.
+Reading carefully for facts or information Practise scanning texts for specific information - for example to check whether statements are true or false, or to complete a table of facts and figures.
+Reading carefully for details, deducing/working out meaning of unknown words, summarising what you have read Practise guessing the meaning of unknown words in sentences by looking at the words around the unknown word.
+Use gap-fill exercises to practise completing sentences.
 Identify words with the same or similar meanings.
 Students predict what words they think will complete a sentence.
-Summarise reading texts by choosing from a list of bullet points.
+Summarise reading texts into a list of bullet points.

-Skills Development Tables - ISE A1 Writing
+Skills Development Tables - ISE Foundation Writing